hantsy/spring-puzzles/programming-models/guide.md

 Let’s see how you can use a [`RouterFunction`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/servlet/function/RouterFunction.html) bean to replace the `PostController` we built earlier.

-Start by creating a new project, using the same settings as described in [WebMvc + Annotated Controllers](#webmvc--annotated-controllers).
+Start by creating a new project, using the same settings as described in the *WebMvc + Annotated Controllers* section.
 However, this time, instead of the declarative `Repository` interface, we reimplement the CRUD operations in [`PostRepository`](https://github.com/hantsy/spring-puzzles/blob/master/programming-models/webmvc-fn/src/main/java/com/example/demo/DemoApplication.java#L122-L202) using the new [JdbcClient introduced in Spring 6](https://hantsy.medium.com/an-introduction-to-spring-jdbcclient-api-20e833d7b0f3).

 Next, declare a `RouterFunction` bean inside a Spring `@Configuration` class as shown below: